 Can you get better protection while spending less?
 It seems like a bad sales pitch.
 But yes, it is possible.

-When you’re “stuck” with the same solution for a long time, you often miss on new alternatives that are both better and cheaper.
+When you’re locked into the same solution for a long time, you often miss out on new alternatives that are both better and cheaper.
 When you’re working with the same large vendor for many years, you will likely have an annual increase in price but no significant increase in value.
-When you change vendors and look at newer emerging technologies you can find better protection with less spending.
+When you change vendors and look at newer emerging technologies, you can find better protection with less spending.

 Many organizations find it uncomfortable to switch from the same large vendor they’ve been using for many years.
 They also don’t want to switch from products they are familiar with.

 However, the reality is that old products don’t get a technology makeover.
-If you want newer technology you have to switch to another product.
-So thinking about changing products is the only way to get newer and better technology.
+If you want newer technology, you have to switch to another product.
+While uncomfortable, thinking about changing products is the only way to get newer and better technology.

 Additionally, large companies don’t develop new technology – they acquire it.
-After acquiring a product, they increase prices.
-They have to compensate for their investment and for their higher cost of sale.
-Buying from the companies that develop technologies and would be acquired in the future offers these better products at lower costs.
-It also offers these better products now instead of in five or ten years.
+After the acquisition, prices often increase.
+It’s inevitable and required to compensate for the investment and for a higher cost of sale.
+Buying from the companies that develop technologies (and may be acquired in the future) offers better products at lower costs.
+It also offers new technology now, instead of five or ten years down the road.

-A good example is Blue Core Research database security offering.
-We are a small company that offers better technology and better prices than the large vendors we compete with.
-If you want to cut costs protecting your databases – we can help you do that.
-We will also give you our better technology that isn’t available from other large vendors.
+Blue Core Research, for example, is a small company.
+We have better technology and lower prices than the large vendors we compete with.
+If you want to cut costs protecting your databases, we can help you do that.

 Evaluating Existing Solutions

 How can you tell if your security works well?
 It seems impossible to measure the effectiveness of what you’re using.
-But, actually, it’s very simple.
+But it is, actually, easy to do.

-There’s a single indication that works well for any kind of cybersecurity measure and clearly tells you whether it’s working: the false positive alerts you’re getting.
+There’s a single indication that works well for all cybersecurity measures: the false positive alerts you’re getting.

 If you’re not getting any alerts, your security isn’t working.
-Because no solution is perfect, every solution would have some false positives and some false negatives.
+Since no solution is perfect, every solution has some false positives and some false negatives.
 False positives are alerts of potential intrusions that are false alerts.
-False negatives are intrusions that were not detected.
+False negatives are undetected intrusions.
 You can’t have zero from both.

 Your objective is to eliminate false negatives as much as possible.
-False negatives are really bad and lead to a data breach.
-You don’t want to have undetected intrusions.
+False negatives are a big problem and lead to a data breach.
+You don’t want undetected intrusions, and it’s better to tolerate the false positives.

-When you try to eliminate false negatives you will, inevitably, see an increase in false positives.
-Those are false alerts of possible intrusion and they indicate your security system is sensitive enough.
-While we want to reduce the number of false positives to a manageable level, we shouldn’t try to eliminate them because no false positives will, inevitably, result in false negatives.
+When you try to eliminate false negatives, you will see an increase in false positives.
+That is inevitable.
+Those false alerts of possible intrusion indicate your security system is sensitive enough.
+While we want to reduce the number of false positives to manageable levels, we shouldn’t try to eliminate them because no false positives will result in many false negatives.

-In other words – if you have a security system that seems to “do it’s job” but doesn’t generate any alerts or some form of false positives – it’s definitely not doing a good job.
+In other words, if you have a security system that seems to “do its job” but doesn’t generate any alerts or some form of false positives, it’s definitely not doing a good job.
 You must get regular alerts.
-Those alerts must be on activity that could resemble an intrusion attempt.
-If you’re not getting it – your security is ineffective and you should consider something else.
+Those alerts must be on activity that resembles an intrusion attempt.
+If you don’t have false positives, your security is ineffective, and you should consider an alternative.

-A good example we often encounter in the database security world is from customers that have solutions that work silently.
-They are supposed to block every intrusion attempt and never generate any alerts.
-When evaluating the policies they implement, it’s clear that they offer almost no protection and will be circumvented by almost any real attack.
-They simply don’t combat any real-world attack vectors.
+A good example we often encounter in the database security world is customers with solutions that work silently.
+These solutions are supposed to block every intrusion attempt, and they never generate any alerts.
+When evaluating the policies in these solutions, it’s clear they offer almost no protection and will be circumvented by nearly any real attack.
+While it might be possible to do more with these solutions, the default configuration (which customers like) doesn’t combat real-world attack vectors.

 Better Strategic Investments